Fernandes proving to be the leader Man Utd need on and off the pitch | Goal.com

 As Fernandes has settled into life in Manchester with his wife and three-year-old daughter, Matilde, he has grown into his role both on and off the pitch.
 Solskjaer is looking for humble players with the ‘X-factor’ for his rebuild, and Fernandes ticks both of those boxes.

-He admitted the team should be “mad” after failing to take all three points away from Goodison Park following their 1-1 draw with Everton in March after what was just his sixth game in a United shirt.
+He admitted the team should be “mad” after failing to take all three points away from Goodison Park following their 1-1 draw with Everton in March.
+That was just his sixth game in a United shirt.
 His post-match interview, where he made his assessment, will have been music to his manager’s ears.

 He is showing character, leadership and drive that has been lacking in the United squad, and his ability to establish himself as a leader in the dressing room has enabled him to forge an understanding and relationship with his team-mates on the pitch too.